chaereeP/Multivariate-time-series-domain-adaptation/README.md

 | 4.
 DSN   | [Domain Separation Networks](https://arxiv.org/abs/1801.01290) |

 If you want R-DANN, CoDATS, VRADA codes, see "DANN.py" file.
 These codes are based on DANN, so only the backbone networks are different.
-You can simple train these algorithm by changing the backbone in this file.
+You can simply train these algorithm by changing the backbone in this file.

 ## Dependencies
 Pytorch